 - Ask all of your students to face in the same direction.
 Facing you or a wall is good. - Have your students close their eyes and stand with their feet flat on the floor. - Now, ask them to slowly raise their heels off of the floor and keep them that way. - This is how it would feel to stand on a raked (or slanted) stage. - Their heels are upstage, or on the higher part of the stage, near the back, and their toes are facing the audience.
 Have them imagine they are walking up and down, like they were actually going to points where the floor was higher and lower. - Have them try to move around a bit and see what it feels like. - Give them some stage directions to follow. - EXAMPLE: Cross stage-left or walk downstage, etc. - Increase the complexity of the stage directions, making them two or more parts. - EXAMPLE: Walk to stage-right, then cross to up-stage left. - Have students direct each other, giving simple stage directions. - Students can create their own scene from the opera, block them and then perform them for the class.

-Using the sketches provided, design costumes for Almaviva, and Rosina characters from The Barber of Seville.
+Using the sketches provided, design costumes for Papagena & Papageno, two of opera's favorite characters from Mozart's The Magic Flute.
 Designed and sketched by Joanna Schmink, Costume Designer for The Atlanta Opera.